JuergenOrth/ISMtools/Readme.md

 # ISMtools for using ISM REST API

 Here are some basic scripts to use the REST API for Infrastructure Manager (ISM)
+The number of tools/scripts will increase over time ...

 ## Requirements

 This toolset is intendet to be used in Linux environments.
-Alternatively it can be used in Windows environment where you can activate WSL (Windows Subsystem Linux) and e.g. install Ubuntu or Debian from Microsoft Store.
+Alternatively it can be used in Windows environment with activated WSL (Windows Subsystem Linux) and e.g. installed Ubuntu or Debian from Microsoft Store.
 You can also use [Cygwin](https://cygwin.org).

 Following commands are required:
 - bash